 Research interests: cancer systems biology; network modelling; multi-omic data integration.
 More about Melissa

-Dr Zoe Dyson (postdoc rep)
+Dr Zoe Dyson (Postdoc rep)

 Associate Professor Kathryn Holt

 Research interests: microbial/pathogen genomics.
-More about Kathryn
+More about Kat

 Associate Professor Michael Inouye

 Michael Inouye is a Laboratory Head at the Baker Institute.

 Research interests: integrative systems biology; computational genomics.
 More about Mike

 Andrew Lonie is a faculty member of Medicine, Dentistry and Health Sciences, University of Melbourne, and Director of Melbourne Bioinformatics & the EMBL Australia Bioinoformatics Resource.

 Research interests: biological modelling and bioinformatics; data mining; internet technologies and distributed systems; biosciences infrastructure.
 More about Andrew

 Michael Lydeamore (PhD rep)